buildpacks/docs/content/docs/reference/buildpack-api.md

 [[provides]]
 name = "node"
 ```
+> **NOTE:** If this was the only buildpack running, this would fail the `detect` phase.
+In order to pass, every `provides` must be matched up with a `requires`, whether in the same buildpack or in another buildpack.
+See the [spec](https://github.com/buildpacks/spec/blob/master/buildpack.md#phase-1-detection) for particulars on how ordering buildpacks can adjust detection results.

 #### 2. One Version Requested
-The buildpack sees in one configuration file (e.g. `.nvmrc`) that it is explicitly requested by the application.
+The buildpack sees in one configuration file (e.g. a `.nvmrc` file in the app directory) that `node v10.x` is explicitly requested by the application.
 Seeing that, it may write the below text to the build plan:
 ```
 [[provides]]
 name = "node"